Pelagicore/softwarecontainer/libpelagicontain-agent/src/README.md

-This directory contains headers and sources for libpelagicontain-agent.
+This directory contains sources for libpelagicontain-agent.